PulsateHQ/pulsate-ios-sdk/README.md

 1. Clean your project (Product > Clean Build Folder)
 2. Reset Package Caches (File > Packages > Reset Package Caches)
-3. Make sure you import `PULPulsateKit` rather than `PULPulsate` directly
+3. Make sure both PULPulsate and SDWebImage are properly imported
 4. Rebuild your project

-If you still encounter issues, the manual approach is to:
+If you still encounter issues with the Swift Package Manager integration, try the manual approach:

 1. Download the PULPulsate.xcframework from this repository
-2. Add it directly to your project
+2. Add it directly to your project (drag & drop into Xcode)
 3. Add SDWebImage via Swift Package Manager separately
 4. Import both in your code:
    ```swift